Gazetteer

 Domenico Chiocchetti

 Creator of the noted 'Italian Chapel' on Lamb Holm (Orkney).
-Born in Moena (Italy), Chiocchetti was one of several hundred Italian prisoners-of-war brought to Orkney in early 1942 to work on the Churchill Barriers.
+Born in Moena in the Italian Dolomites, Chiocchetti was one of several hundred Italian prisoners-of-war brought to Orkney in early 1942 to work on the Churchill Barriers.
 The Italians had been captured in North Africa.

 At "Camp 60" on the uninhabited island of Lamb Holm, a need was identified for a chapel for the prisoners and the War Office supplied two corrugated-iron nissen huts.
 Chiocchetti led a small team who created the most remarkably decorated interior, together with a pedimented Italianate facade, from scrap and other simple materials.
 Chiocchetti painted a representation of the Madonna and Child above the altar, and also created a grand statue of St George slaying the dragon outside.